Newcastle Quayside Quilted Camel bar fire causes disruption

 - Published

-Fire crews have been tackling a blaze in the roof of a bar in an historic building in Newcastle city centre.
+Fire crews have been tackling a blaze in the roof of a bar in an historic building on Newcastle's Quayside.

 Emergency teams were called to the Grade II-listed Quilted Camel bar on Sandhill at around 17:00 GMT on Wednesday.